-Guðjón Samúelsson—who also designed the National Theatre building and Hallgrímskirkja church—it was the largest building ever constructed on the island country, influenced by the popular art nouveau style of the day; from 1930 to 1999, it was the city’s primary pharmacy, which the hotel paid homage to with its name when it opened in 2014.
-Its 45 rooms incorporate quiet, neutral colors and simple-but-refined furnishings to create a sense of calm; the en suite bathrooms with walk-in showers make generous use of gleaming-white subway tile for a bright, clean look.
-If you want the best views over the city (and you don’t mind climbing stairs), stay in the three-story Tower Suite.
-And you don’t have to wander far to enjoy one of the busiest bars in town: Apotek Kitchen + Bar is a hot spot for artisan beverages, where cocktail “pharmacists” craft potions “to suit every mood: painkillers, stimulants, tranquillisers and even placebos.”
+Apotek HotelBuilt in 1907 by the same architect who designed the National Theatre and Hallgrímskirkja church, Apotek is full of historical resonance.
+The Art Nouveau–style building was once the country’s largest edifice and served as the city’s primary pharmacy from 1930 to 1999, a distinction that gave the hotel its name when it opened in 2014.
+The property’s 45 rooms blend elements of the past while seamlessly incorporating modern design touches, employing neutral colors, parquet floors, and simple-but-refined furnishings to create a sense of calm; subway-tiled bathrooms with walk-in showers have a bright, clean look.
+You don’t have to wander far to enjoy one of the busiest watering holes in Reykjavik: Apotek Kitchen + Bar is a hot spot for artisan beverages, where cocktail “pharmacists” craft potions for every ailment.
 Bonus: Not only does it overlook the Austurvöllur park, it’s just around the corner from the Icelandic Punk Museum.